metospam/TBG-test-assignment/README.md

 </svg>
     </clipboard-copy>
   </div></div>
-  <p dir="auto">To send files through Telegram, you need to configure TELEGRAM_BOT_TOKEN, and to send files via email, you need to configure SMTP.</p>
   <p dir="auto"><strong>Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
 This can help you to quickly start testing the api or couple a frontend and start using it with ready content.</strong></p>
   <p dir="auto">Run the database seeder and you're done</p>
   <div class="snippet-clipboard-content notranslate position-relative overflow-auto"><pre class="notranslate"><code>php artisan db:seed